pearsonca/scala-commsim/index.md

 compact general description can usefully cover a broad array of phenomena.
 This is the case for traditional problems in the physical sciences, loosely speaking.

-These assumptions seem less tenable in the natural sciences, and often border on suspicious in the social sciences.
+With predictive performance more sensitive to variate, these assumptions are less tenable in the natural sciences, and often border on suspicious in the social sciences.
 One particularly suspicious application is to *dark networks* - the social network representation of covert groups, most often criminal organizations.
+A somewhat separate issue is that focusing on network metrics can make us forget that the network is not the phenomena: the phenomena is some social activity, individuals working together to accomplish a goal perhaps, and that we observe the events associated with that activity.

 Throughout this chapter, we will refer to dataset and its interpretations to illustrate that skepticism, using shorthand like *the